drunderscore/GTA-Research/Mission-Triggering-Research-And-Bugs .md

 # Mission Triggering in GTA V

-Some research on mission triggering + explanation for 2 bugs related to it.
+Some research on main missions triggering + explanation for 2 bugs related to it.

 ## Scripts Responsible for Mission Triggering